alsmola/graphgrc/scf/mon-05-responsetoeventlogprocessingfailures.md

-# MON-05 - Response To Event Log Processing Failures
+# SCF - %!S(string=MON-05 - Response To Event Log Processing Failures)
 Mechanisms exist to alert appropriate personnel in the event of a log processing failure and take actions to remedy the disruption.
 ## Mapped framework controls
 ### NIST 800-53